CotastrapheTaken/chatgpt-chessbot/README.md

    pip install pygame chess chess-engine

 Download Stockfish: Download the Stockfish chess engine from [stockfishchess.org](https://stockfishchess.org/).
 Extract the files and note the path to the stockfish executable.
+**Human speaking**: I recommend installing StockFish into the same directory the code is in, to make it easier.

 Chess Pieces Images: Place the chess piece images in a folder named pieces within the project directory.
 Ensure the images follow this naming convention: